 gastrocolic ligament - inferior stomach to the transverse colon, considered part of the greater omentum and contained the gastroepiploic vessels

 The celiac trunk has three branches; left gastric, common hepatic, and splenic arteries.
 The left gastric artery runs along the superior lesser curvature and anastomoses with the right gastric artery.
 The left gastric artery is the principal blood supply to the stomach after sleeve gastrectomy and it gives off many posterior branches which should remain uninterrupted during dissection of the posterior surface of the stomach.
 The common hepatic artery gives off the gastroduodenal artery which runs behind the first portion of the duodenum.
 The right gastric artery is a branch of the proper hepatic artery and joins the left gastric artery along the lesser curvature.
 The right gastroepiploic artery then branches from the gastroduodenal artery and runs in the gastrocolic ligament along the greater curvature to join the left gastroepiploic artery which is a branch of the splenic artery coursing along the greater curvature from lateral to medial.
 The splenic artery also gives off 3-5 short gastric arteries running in the gastrosplenic ligament to the gastric fundus.

 The indications for sleeve gastrectomy are mainly for bariatric procedures.
 The classic criteria for a patient to be a candidate for any bariatric surgery are:

-1) BMI >/= 40 or BMI >/= 35 with at least one obesity-related comorbid conditions (HTN, DM, severely limiting MSK issues)
+1) BMI greater than or equal to 40 or BMI greater than or equal to 35 with at least one obesity-related comorbid conditions (hypertension, diabetes mellitus, or severely limiting musculoskeletal issues)